Health & Fitness

 APU Health Clinic and Counseling Room

 All APU students are entitled and required to have a health check-up once a year.
-These annual health check-ups, fees are paid for by the university, and are a good way to monitor your health.
+These annual health check-ups are paid for by the university, and are a good way to monitor your health.

 National Health Insurance

 All international students are automatically registered for the National Health Insurance program.
 Through this system, you will be responsible to pay for 30% of most medical and dental costs when going to hospitals and clinics.
-In general, the insurance premium for students who reside in Beppu and are with no income previous year is about 20,000 JPY per year.
-Also, if you out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.
+In general, the insurance premium for students who reside in Beppu and who did not receive any income during the previous year is about 20,000 JPY per year.
+Also, if your out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.

 Many drug stores in Japan sell not only non-prescription/over-the-counter medicine but also